kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

 type: Getting Started
 ---

-After you create a Remote Environment (RE), connect it to an external solution to consume the solution's APIs and Event catalogs in Kyma.
+After you create an Application (App), connect it to an external solution to consume the solution's APIs and Event catalogs in Kyma.
 To accomplish this, get the client certificate for the external solution and register its services.

 This guide shows you how to get the client certificate.